nmnaughton/nmnaughton.github.io/pages/forward-problem.md

 \[2\]<a id="ref2"></a> Naughton NM and Georgiadis JG.
 Comparison of two-compartment exchange and continuum models of dMRI in skeletal muscle.
 Physics in Medicine and Biology, (in revision).

-\[3\]<a id="ref3"></a> Naughton, N. and Georgiadis J., “Global Sensitivity Analysis of Skeletal Muscle dMRI: Effects of Microstructural and PGSE Pulse Parameters,” Magnetic Resonance in Medicine, (in preparation).
+\[3\]<a id="ref3"></a> Naughton, NM and Georgiadis JG.
+Global Sensitivity Analysis of Skeletal Muscle dMRI: Effects of Microstructural and PGSE Pulse Parameters.
+Magnetic Resonance in Medicine, (in preparation).

 \[4\]<a id="ref4"></a> Naughton NM, Wang A, and Georgiadis JG.
 Fascicle Ellipticity as an Explanation of Transverse Anisotropy in Diffusion MRI Measurements of Skeletal Muscle.
 ISMRM Annual Meeting (May 2019), Montreal, Canada (poster)